Air pollution in Taiwan: NO2

 In 2004, data was presented by Taiwan's Department of Environmental Protection.
-The data showed that during the last decade, the average annual mean concentration of NO2 in Taiwan had equally surpassed the European Union limit value of 40 micrograms per cubic meter, every consecutive year.
+The data showed that during the last decade, the average annual mean concentration of Nitrogen Dioxide NO2 in Taiwan had equally surpassed the European Union limit value of 40 micrograms per cubic meter, every consecutive year.

+SO2

+Sulfur dioxide (SO2) is a gas primarily released into the air when fossil fuels like coal and oil are burned, especially in power plants and industrial facilities.
+High SO2 levels can lead to the formation of fine particulate matter, which can harm respiratory health, particularly for those with asthma.
+Additionally, SO2 can lower visibility, creating haze that impacts scenic areas.

 Sources of pollution

 Cross-border pollution from China

-In February 2014, the Environmental Protection Administration's (EPA) Department of Environmental Monitoring and Information Management Director Chu Yu-chi (朱雨其) claimed there had been seven haze and dust storms since December 2013.
+In February 2014, the Environmental Protection Administration's (EPA) Department of Environmental Monitoring and Information Management Director Chu Yu-chi (朱雨其) claimed there had been seven haze and dust storms since December 2013, some of which may be linked to regional phenomena like Asian Dust.
 Chu also reported that, for the largest part based on recent weather phenomena and air pollutant monitoring data from China's major cities, China's air pollution generally deteriorates the air quality in Taiwan significantly every winter.
 The EPA concluded that air pollutants brought in from China by strong winds was directly responsible for drastically rising the detected concentration levels of particles under 2.5 micrometers in diameter (PM2.5) at close to all of Taiwan's seventy-six monitoring stations.
 During the periods of cross-border haze, referring to pollution blown over from China, the pollution standards index (PSI) readings — which are based on the highest concentration value of five major air pollutants PM10 (particulate matter 10 micrometers or less in diameter), sulfur dioxide, nitrogen dioxide, carbon monoxide and ground-level ozone — at most stations reached unhealthy levels, while some stations in central and southern Taiwan even reached hazardous levels.

 During those winter months, short-term health hazards due to the northeastern winds included mild symptoms of eye irritation, sneezing or coughing.
 Epidemiological statistics also show that the short-term increase of air pollutant levels during the winter coincide with sudden spikes in hospitalization for cerebrovascular disease.

 With regards to spikes in PM10 particles concentration during periods of strong winds in the winter, fugitive dust and phenomena such as earthquakes, typhoons and other domestic geographical or meteorological factors must be taken into account.

 Domestically produced pollution

 Industry

-During warnings by the scientific community about increasing prevalence of lung cancer in Taiwan in December 2015, it was claimed that Taichung Power Plant, along with the Sixth Naphtha Cracking Plant of the Formosa Plastics Group account for roughly seventy percent of the air pollution in the Central Taiwan region of the country, emitting large quantities of sulfur oxides.
+During warnings by the scientific community about increasing prevalence of lung cancer in Taiwan in December 2015, it was claimed that Taichung Power Plant (operated by Taiwan Power Company), along with the Sixth Naphtha Cracking Plant of the Formosa Plastics Group account for roughly seventy percent of the air pollution in the Central Taiwan region of the country, emitting large quantities of sulfur oxides.